 Scott Kondrk: Scott holds a bachelor’s degree in English from Northeastern University in Boston where he also received a football scholarship.
 After college he worked in social work and as a high school football coach for several years.
 For the past eleven years he has worked in the insurance industry, where he is currently a manager.
 Scott has participated in historical reenactment and live action roleplaying since 1995.
 He has helped organize and run events since 1998.
 Scott is a skilled leatherworker and a member of the Society for Creative Anachronism.
 Scott serves as the President of Faire Play, Inc.

-Eric Ingvaar Stehle: After attending John Brown University in Siloam Springs, Arizona, on an athletic scholarship, Eric worked in securities arbitrage for several investment firms in New York, New York.
-He relocated to Pennsylvania in 1990 where he works as the national sales manager for a software development company.
+Eric Ingvaar Stehle: After attending John Brown University in Siloam Springs, Arkansas, on an athletic scholarship, Eric worked in securities arbitrage for several investment firms in New York, New York.
+He relocated to Pennsylvania in 1990 and he is currently the CEO of Carmonsy Partners, LLC.
 Eric has been active in historical reenactment and live-action role-playing since 1993.
 Eric serves as the Chief Financial Officer of Faire Play, Inc.